 Starting off, Minecraft Realms is an official subscription-based server hosting service that simply allows players to create and manage their own private Minecraft servers (personal multiplayer servers) run by Minecraft itself.
 This is very useful for you and your friends in the Minecraft world which is always accessible even if you log off.
 Now, some of the players are encountering an error code 429 when trying to access Minecraft Realms.
 If you’re also one of the victims, check out this troubleshooting guide to fix it.
 It’s also worth mentioning that plenty of affected players are unable to understand what’s the reason behind this error code as there is no extra information available.

 So, whenever Realms players are trying to access the menu, the particular error code 429 appears.
-Another thing we should note that this error code isn’t specific to the Realms.
-It basically indicates that “too many requests” are there for the generic HTTP response and somehow it’s quite different from the “unable to connect to world” error because players can’t join Realms.
+Another thing we should note is that this error code isn’t specific to the Realms.
+It basically indicates that “too many requests” are there for the generic HTTP response, and somehow it’s quite different from the “unable to connect to world” error because players can’t join Realms.
 So, there can be several reasons behind this issue and you can find this bug reported on the Minecraft Bug Tracker.

 Fix: Minecraft Realms Error Code 429